If you’re planning to attend law school but aren’t sure what to major in for your undergrad studies, you’re not alone.

 Pre-law generally means any undergraduate course that’s being studied to get into law school.
 Because law schools don’t require you to major in any specific courses to gain admission, an undergrad course from any discipline can count as pre-law.

-There aren’t many schools that offer such programs.
+There aren’t too many schools that offer such programs.
 But the most popular ones are Cornell University, Kansas State University, New York University, Miami University, Saint Joseph’s University, University of Dallas, Carroll University, and Seattle University.

 First, top law schools don’t consider this type of pre-law program to be challenging or well-rounded enough to deliver the skills they desire in applicants.
 These upper-echelon law schools want students that have excelled in more difficult courses and subjects, which they feel the pre-law program doesn’t offer.
+Law schools want interesting thinkers, not students who need to prepare for four years just to enter.

-As such, they don’t really value a pre-law program’s degree, regardless of the quality of an undergraduate’s GPA.
+As such, they don’t really value a pre-law program degree, regardless of the quality of an undergraduate’s GPA.
 For example, top law schools find a 3.5 GPA in math more impressive than a 4.0 GPA in pre-law.

 Second, majoring in pre-law won’t help you stick out as an applicant.
 Top law schools want applicants from diverse and unexpected backgrounds, which is why the more unrelated a major is to law, the higher the acceptance rate of the applicant.

-Yes, a Pre-law major may give you an edge in law school by teaching you about the legal system and analyzing legal cases.
+Yes, a pre-law major may give you an edge in law school by teaching you about the legal system and analyzing legal cases.
 But you may find it difficult getting into the law school of your choice with such a major, regardless of how high your GPA is.

 There are a lot of things you need to consider before choosing the best major for law school.
 But the one thing to avoid is selecting a major simply because it’s what everyone else is doing.
+Instead, find what makes you unique and study that: following your passions and learning to think critically about that subject will lead you to become the best student possible.

 We recommend choosing a major based on your passion or personal interests.
 The more interested you are in your major, the higher your chances of doing well in it and graduating with a higher GPA.
 And the higher your GPA, the higher your chances of getting into your preferred law school.